esuo1198/TaikoArcadeLoader/README.md

 cmake --build build --config Release
 ```

-The compiled build of TaikoArcadeLoader will be written in the `out` folder.
+The compiled build of TaikoArcadeLoader will be written in the `dist` folder.